imkeanserna/imkeanserna/README.md

 ![](https://komarev.com/ghpvc/?username=imkurosaki)

 I aim for nothing less than excellence in code quality and seamless functionality.
 The relentless pursuit of new technologies drives my projects, and I'm constantly learning to stay ahead.
-Off the keyboard, I'm on the court, playing basketball.
+Off the keyboard, I'm on the court playing basketball.

 - 🎯 Adaptable full-stack skills tailored to each project.
 - 🤝 Eager to collaborate with fellow devs and designers to create cutting-edge products.